diffusor/taketake/design/robust_file_copy.rst

    b.
 Otherwise, if the prior file's timestamp doesn't exist, calculate the
       timestamp based on the next file if it exists::

-       timestamp = next.timestamp - current.duration_s + delta
+       timestamp = next.timestamp - current.duration_s - delta

    c.
 Otherwise, if there is a next file and its timestamp doesn't exist, we
-      must be using the "last", "ctime", "mtime", or timestamp"+" fallback and this must be the first file (token==0).
+      must be using the "prior", "ctime", "mtime", or timestamp"+" fallback and this must be the first file (token==0).
 Use the fallback timestamp.

    d.
 Otherwise, if this is the last file, we must be using the "now" or